dylantrepos/Todo-List/README.md

 # Todo-List
-A very first and simple project to test ReactJS
+A very first and simple todo list project to test ReactJS

+Goals :
+  - Think about functionnalities (Add & remove tasks)
+  - Create a simple mockup on Figma
+  - Set up ReactJS environnement
+  - Implement functionnalities using ReactJS
+  - Put the project on GitHub